pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 - Select **Global** if you regularly work with watsonx Orchestrate.
 The MCP will be configured across all workspaces and you can reuse it in the future.
 - Select **Project** if you only plan to use it for this lab.
 The MCP will be available only for this project.

-NOTE: Using Project scope can help keep Bob's context lighter and more focused.
-For more info, check this [documentation](https://bob.ibm.com/docs/ide/configuration/mcp/mcp-in-bob)
+NOTE: For more info, check this [documentation](https://Bob.ibm.com/docs/ide/configuration/mcp/mcp-in-Bob).

 <img width="3399" height="1977" alt="image" src="https://github.com/user-attachments/assets/19a1c3ba-37cd-4824-80c8-d02d520f13b6" />